What Is a Hormone Imbalance?

-So, when you have doubts and worries about some symptoms that could be bothering you, your first step would be to test the hormone levels.
+When you have doubts and worries about some symptoms that could be bothering you, your first step would be to test the hormone levels.
 According to the results, you might need further testing to clearly identify the underlying cause of such an imbalance to pursue the right treatment.

-Causes and Symptoms of Hormonal Imbalance
+What are the Causes and Symptoms of Hormonal Imbalance?

 Thyroid dysfunction can be caused by autoimmune diseases, thyroid nodules, medications; or, rarely, thyroid cancer, among other potential causes.
 Imbalances in male or female sex hormones, such as estrogen, progesterone and testosterone, can be caused by age-related changes, such as menopause and andropause, as well as genetic disorders, stress, nutritional issues, or medications.
 Excessive stress, poor diet, aging and certain medications can contribute to imbalances in cortisol and other adrenal hormones.

 There are many different underlying causes that can result in a hormonal imbalance.
 Each cause relates to different glands and hormones; and, does impact your body differently.
 Many diseases and other conditions can result in a hormonal imbalance.

-General Symptoms of hormonal imbalance?
+What are the symptoms of hormonal imbalance?

-Again, that depends to some degree on the specific hormones that are out of balance.
+Symptoms of hormonal imbalance depend on what’s out of balance.
 That being said, here are general symptoms that may be experienced: